dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

   data file.
 Data can therefore be stored untagged, for a smaller serialisation size, and be written and read by an Avro library.

-    * Avro libraries are available for C, C++, C#, Java, Python, Ruby and PHP.
+    * At the time of writing, Avro libraries are available for C, C++, C#, Java, Python, Ruby and PHP.
 Optionally tools are available for C++, Java and C# to generate code for encoding and decoding.

 * [Google Protocol
   Buffers](https://developers.google.com/protocol-buffers/).
 Data is